SEND & Inclusion

 Our Bricks Curriculum

 Our Bricks Curriculum has been specifically designed to be a fully inclusive curriculum based on extensive research into learning pedagogies for how children (regardless of need) learn best.
 We firmly believe that SEND support sits with everyone at Eccleston Lane Ends Primary school; all teachers are teachers of SEND and all leaders are leaders of SEND.
 Our curriculum ensures that lessons are effectively sequenced so that new knowledge and skills build on what has been taught before and towards defined end points.
 Where necessary for a child to access the curriculum, lessons are scaffolded to ensure any barriers to learning are supported.
-For more information on our curriculum, please see the curriculum page.
+For more information on our whole school curriculum, please see the curriculum tab.

 Our Graduated Response

 We have a clear graduated response embedded throughout school to support all four areas of need identified in the Code of Practice.
 Click on the document below to look at some of the suggested provision at the different waves of support for each area of need.
-This document is used across school when identifying required support but we really do believe that all of our children are unique and we look at each child individually when we implement support in the classroom.The SEND Code of Practice 2015 can be found at: https://www.gov.uk/government/publications/send-code-of-practice-0-to-25
+This document is used across school when identifying required support but we really do believe that all of our children are unique and we look at each child individually when we implement support in the classroom.
+The SEND Code of Practice 2015 can be found at: https://www.gov.uk/government/publications/send-code-of-practice-0-to-25

 Pen Portraits